AdithyaDVarma/amfoss-tasks/README.md

 [Task-12](https://github.com/AdithyaDVarma/amfoss-tasks/tree/main/task-12)|Make the Block|Did not attempt
 [Task-13](https://github.com/AdithyaDVarma/amfoss-tasks/tree/main/task-13)|Circuit design|Did not attempt
 [Task-14](https://github.com/AdithyaDVarma/amfoss-tasks/tree/main/task-14)|Bandit Over the wire|Completed
-[Task-15](https://github.com/AdithyaDVarma/amfoss-tasks/tree/main/task-15)|Project Euler|Did the first three
+[Task-15](https://github.com/AdithyaDVarma/amfoss-tasks/tree/main/task-15)|Project Euler|Did the first four

 # About Tasks
 The tasks were tough for me because many of them were new like JS,Bandit tasks,Go language,and also the Git ones too.But I also agree that those tasks could be done by any freshers if they had put their time and effort into it.These tasks have made a exposure to many things that is used around us and the most important one I liked is the introduction of many new languages because I used only Windows ever since I used a PC .
 The tasks were all beginner friendly and promotes the way of doing and learning new concepts by ourselves